toha993/react-project-generator/README.md

 ## Requirements

 - Node.js (v18 or later recommended)
-- npm or yarn
+- npm
 - Bash shell environment

 ## Customization

-Feel free to modify the script to suit your specific needs:
+Feel free to modify the scripts to suit your specific needs:

 - Add or remove folders from the structure
-- Change the default project name
+- Change the default project names
 - Include additional dependencies or configuration files
-- Modify the "Hello World" template
+- Modify the template components

 ## License